 Yeshua asks the same question in the synoptic gospels: "Who do people say that the Son of Man is?"
 (Matthew 16:13, ESV); Mark's version has the question a little more directly; "Who do people say that I am?"
 (Mark 8:27, ESV).
 The disciples reply, "Some say John the Baptist, others say Elijah, and others Jeremiah or one of the prophets" (Matthew 16:14, ESV), although for Yeshua to be any of those would require resurrection as Luke's version makes explicit: "John the Baptist.
 But others say, Elijah, and others, that one of the prophets of old has risen" (Luke 9:19, ESV).
 Notice that they restrict themselves to answering just the question He has asked and no more; they don't offer their own opinion.
 But Yeshua insists on asking the question they don't want to answer: "But who do you say that I am?"
 (Matthew 16:15, ESV) - the Greek text for the question is the same in all three synoptic gospels.
 It is left to Peter to reply for all of them: "You are the Christ, the Son of the living G-d" (Matthew 16:16, ESV) and again Matthew gives us the fullest text, both Mark and Luke being shorter.

 The question is how we react when we see Yeshua.
 Do we hide our face, withdrawing and trying to put a barrier between us?
 Or do we welcome Him, looking Him in the face and catching His eye?
-If we hide, then we are behaving like Adam and Have did in the garden - "the man and his wife hid themselves from the presence of the L-RD G-d among the trees of the garden" (B'rehseet 3:8, ESV) - they were afraid because they knew that they had disobeyed G-d.
-John wrote, "If we are afraid, it is for fear of punishment, and this shows that we have not fully experienced his perfect love" (1 John 4:18, NLT).
+If we hide, then we are behaving like Adam and Eve did in the garden - "the man and his wife hid themselves from the presence of the L-RD G-d among the trees of the garden" (B'rehseet 3:8, ESV) - they were afraid because they knew that they had disobeyed G-d.
+John wrote, "If we are afraid, it is for fear of punishment, and this shows that we have not fully experienced His perfect love" (1 John 4:18, NLT).
 Our sin is forgiven in Yeshua, through His death on the cross in our place, so why should we be afraid of Him?
 Only because of doubt, because we are not sure.
 John continues: "There is no fear in love, but perfect love casts out fear" (ESV).
 When we know His love, there will be no fear.

 1. - literally 'binding', from an unused Hebrew root that means "to bind, tie, fasten" in Arabic, so a rather apposite name for Yitz'khak!